ralphje/destructify/docs/fields.rst

 In some cases, this does not hold.
 This is the case when different inputs converge to the same representation.

-For instance, when we consider a :class:`VariableLengthQuantityField`, the byte representation of a value may be prepended with ``80`` bytes and they do not change the value of the field.
+For instance, when we consider a :class:`VariableLengthIntegerField`, the byte representation of a value may be prepended with ``80`` bytes and they do not change the value of the field.
 So, when some other writer writes these pointless bytes, Destructify has to ignore them.
 When writing a value, Destructify will then opt to write the least amount of bytes possible, meaning that the byte representation differs from the value that